pyjamaSamm/HpSolve_Solution/README.md

 ### What I learned

-In this project, I've learned about APIs and how they are used in data collection.
-I've gained a hands-on practice on implementing natural language processing and have analysed data.
-I got to know more about sentiment analysis and how it plays a crucial role in product development and improvement.
-I also got to know and create a knowledge graph which enchances response for different queries.
-I also got to know about various libraries and packages.
+In this project, I have gained valuable insights into the practical implementation of APIs for data collection.
+I have acquired hands-on experience in utilizing natural language processing techniques to analyze textual data.
+Specifically, I have explored sentiment analysis and its significance in product development and improvement.
+Additionally, I have developed a knowledge graph that enhances the response capabilities for diverse queries.
+Throughout the project, I have also familiarized myself with various libraries and packages relevant to these tasks, expanding my toolkit for future projects.

 ### Useful resources